Basic Allowance for Housing (BAH) Guide

 Who Is Eligible for BAH?

-New military members who are attending basic training or tech school only receive BAH if they have dependents.
-The dependent’s location determines the BAH rate.
+If you just enlisted and are a new military member attending basic training or tech school, you can only receive BAH if you have dependents.
+Your dependent’s location determines the BAH rate you receive.

 Do I Have to Live in Military Housing If It Is Available?